 - Maximum # of volunteers: 15

-- Minimum amount of time to plan event: a Month
+- Minimum amount of time to plan event: one month

 - An introduction to Community Food Initiatives, food insecurity, and Appalachia Ohio